 Marketing Director – Aptos Retail

 David’s job is to help Aptos engage customers differently through thoughtful and insightful messaging, content and outreach programs.
 What’s Aptos?
 They are the recognized market leader in retail Point of Sale solutions, with over 122,000 stores and 500 retail brands live on their platform.

 “Embrace creative thinking,” Dave preached to us.
 “Obsess over quality.
 Publish or perish!”

 Can I get an amen?
-A room full of content marketers heaved a heavy sigh when Dave shared the stat we all already knew but like to pretend doesn’t exist (like the junk I know is hiding under my couch).
+A room full of content marketers heaved a heavy sigh when Dave shared the stat we all already knew but like to pretend doesn’t exist.
 76% of B2B buyers prefer different content at each stage of their customer journey.

 Boy, that’s a lot of content.
 So, how do we give them what they want without losing our minds?
 Dave urged us to think like publishers, hire our own internal managing editors to ensure we keep on message and hit our deadlines, and he hammered in the concept of repurposing content into the most highly consumable, audience-centric publications and events that tell stories that have nothing to do with your company and everything to do with your buyer.

 In short, marketing collateral as you’ve come to know it is dead.
 Long live creative content.
 The next time you toss a piece of old-school marketing collateral over the wall to your channel, ask yourself, “What value is this content bringing to my channel partner and to our potential customer?”